j7nn7k/ansible-django-deploy/README.md

 An opinionated [Ansible](http://ansible.com) deploy script for Ubuntu, Django, Postgres, Nginx and Gunicorn I use to deploy some of my django apps.

-ATTENTION: This is still a work in progress!
-The script does not do a full deploy, yet.
-But it will soon ;)

 The configuration is a mix of solutions from different sources that work best for me.

 Here are the articles I used to develop this deploy script: